ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/refresh-entity.dotnet.markdown

-# Session : How to refresh entity?
+# Session : How to Refresh an Entity

-To update entity with latest changes from server `Refresh` method from `Advanced` session operations can be used.
+To update an entity with the latest changes from the server, use the `Refresh` method from `Advanced` session operations.

 ## Syntax